bitcraft/pytmx/readme.md

 #### Tile Images

 Single tile images are accessible from TiledMap, TiledTileLayer, and TiledObject objects.
-If you requre all images in a layer, there are more effecient ways described below.
+If you requre all images in a layer, there are more efficient ways described below.

 ```python
 # get image from the TiledMap using x, y, and layer numbers